 The valve body is usually located inside your automatic transmission case, towards the lower side of the box.
 You will often see it when you remove the transmission pan.

 They’re often submerged in transmission fluid and can vary in size depending on the size of the gearbox.
-Some will sit outside of the gearbox but most are housed inside and will require you to remove the transmission pan in order to change the valve body.
+Some will sit outside of the gearbox, but most are housed inside and will require you to remove the transmission pan in order to change the valve body.

 Valve Body Replacement Cost

-As with most automatic gearbox components, these units aren’t cheap to replace as the work often has to be carried out by someone who specializes in such work.
+As with most automatic gearbox components, these units aren’t cheap to replace, as the work often has to be carried out by someone who specializes in such work.
 It could be more viable for you to have your current valve block repaired if the fault allows you to.

 Either way, the best way to save your pennies is to stop driving the vehicle as soon as you suspect a fault and to get it looked at straight away, as this will prevent further damage to other components.

 So, there we have it.
 While automatic transmission faults are fairly uncommon these days, it would be wrong to say they never happen.
-Due to the relatively low numbers of automatic gearbox faults, it can be difficult to find help when it happens to you.
+Due to the relatively low number of automatic gearbox faults, it can be difficult to find help when it happens to you.
 So, hopefully this guide can serve you well if you find yourself in this situation.